What are your hours of operation?

 How is Austin Emergency Center different from an urgent care center?

 Austin Emergency Center differs from an urgent care center in that most urgent care centers are designed to handle non-life-threatening medical complaints.
 An urgent care facility is much like a doctor’s office with extended hours.
 Urgent care clinics are often staffed by physician extenders who are generally not trained in triaging critical trauma patients.
 If a patient goes to an urgent care clinic with a life threatening emergency, the patient will be redirected to EMS or 911.
-In contrast, Austin Emergency Center is open 24 hours a day, 365 days a year, and staffed with trained emergency room doctors.
-Our emergency centers are equipped, similar to those of large hospitals, offering onsite imaging services like CT scans, X-rays, and ultrasound.
+In contrast, Austin Emergency Center is open 24 hours a day, 365 days a year, and staffed with trained emergency room doctors. o To be: Our emergency centers are equipped similarly to those of large hospitals, offering onsite imaging services like CT scans, X-rays, and ultrasounds.
 We also have in-house laboratory services and are equipped and staffed to handle a full range of emergencies, 24/7.

 What if I need to be admitted to the hospital for further care?